chadwhitacre/openpath/_posts/2024-04-01-fair-source-does-not-equal-software-commons.md

 I had initially tried to see these two aspects of sustainability—licensing and funding—as worth pursuing together.
 Now I see them as worth pursuing separately.
-Neither is an attempt to change the fundamental definitions of [Free](https://www.gnu.org/philosophy/free-sw.en.html#fs-definition) and [Open Source](https://opensource.org/osd) Software.
+Endorsing one does not entail endorsing the other, and neither one attempts to change the fundamental definitions of [Free](https://www.gnu.org/philosophy/free-sw.en.html#fs-definition) and [Open Source](https://opensource.org/osd) Software.